supermerger/signal-notes/posts/artefacts.md

 ---
-title: 2025-06-24-1350
+title: artefacts
 date: 2025-06-24
 layout: layouts/post.njk
+tags:
+  - definition
-tags: meta
+  - meta
 ---

 ### What is an artefact?

-An artefact in this context is a piece of writing.
+An artefact in this context is a piece of writing. yea

 ### What kind of artefacts should I be producing?